 The fourth element is a medium-sized screwdriver with a plastic handle.
 Hold it back to front, with the spindle in your hand, and tap the hull and superstructure with the plastic bit.
 Tap all over, and use your ears.
 A solid piece of fiberglass makes a sharp rap when you tap it firmly.
 Some people say it “rings” but I’ve never heard that.
 What you’re looking for, and listening for, is areas where the fiberglass has delaminated, so that it is no longer one cohesive, solid piece.
 When you find a “soft” area like that, the screwdriver will make a duller “thunk” rather than a nice sharp rap.
-Sometime the difference isn’t much, but you should be able to detect it.
+Sometimes the difference isn’t much, but you should be able to detect it.

 Use your discretion, of course, and rap as gently as you can, consistent with getting decent results.
 Once again, try to do this out of the sight and hearing of the owner, because nothing irritates a boat owner more than some stranger whacking the hell out of his nice gleaming topsides.
-Nevertheless, you shouldn’t be intimidated, either.
+Nevertheless, you shouldn’t be intimated, either.
 It might be torture for the seller, but this is a perfectly legitimate way to assess the structural integrity of a boat you are genuinely interested in buying.

 I might also mention that surveyors often use a small hammer, rather than a screwdriver handle, to tap the fiberglass with, but I advocate a screwdriver for most buyers.
 The sight of an amateur attacking a boat with a hammer is likely to cause the seller to scream.